rbaltrusch/chess_ng/README.md

 To install all python dependencies, run the following in your command line:

     python -m pip install -r requirements.txt

+## Next up: Machine learning ?

+With weighted square parameters being given to improve the positional play of the AI, it seems to be a logical next step to improve the AI using machine learning by combining random parameter adjustments with a genetic algorithm.

 ## Contributions